 Some women claim ovulation tests may be able to detect early pregnancy.
 Keep reading to learn if this is true!

-Why should I use ovulation tests?
+When should I use an ovulation test?

 A positive ovulation test indicates the opening of your fertile window.